waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Battle Plan: Turn 1 Sleep Powder.
 Use `suicune_capture_analyst_v2`.
 - Active Status: Super Repel active (Turn #13003).
 4 left.
 - Current Status: Suicune confirmed on Route 38 (Turn #12992).
-- Task Timing: Grass Dance resuming Turn #13006.
+- Task Timing: Grass Dance resuming Turn #13007.

 # Roaming Pokémon Reference
-- Tracking: Use Pokédex AREA map via `check_suicune_location_v3`.
+- Tracking: Use Pokédex AREA map.
+(Start -> POKEDEX -> Select Suicune -> AREA).
 - Movement: Suicune shifts routes ONLY when the player crosses a map boundary (warp, carpet, or edge) or after a battle with Suicune.
 - Note: Flying counts as crossing boundaries.
 Pacing in grass or phone calls do NOT move it.
 - Note: Battling OTHER wild Pokemon on the same route does NOT move it (Verified Turn #12992).